12 Top Spots for Rhody Fluke

-Here are a dozen of my favorite places to catch fluke (summer flounder) in Rhode Island.
-In general, I look for drop-offs, bottom structure, channel edges and deep water, particularly in warm weather.
-In spring the fish tend to be in shallower areas.
+Capt.
+Dave Monti knows a few things about catching fluke, as the species is one of his top targets in and around his home waters of Narragansett Bay.
+Here are a dozen of his favorite places to catch fluke (summer flounder) in Rhode Island.
+In general, Monti looks for drop-offs, bottom structure, channel edges, and deep water, particularly in warm weather.
+In spring, the fish tend to be in shallower areas.

 A Dozen Doormat Domiciles